 - December 5, 2017: I change the default configuration in FreeBSD 11.2 and later to make use of the Amazon Time Sync Service (aka.
 NTP-as-a-service).

-The current statusThe upcoming FreeBSD release (11.2) supports: IPv6, Enhanced Networking (both generations), Amazon Elastic File System, Amazon Time Sync Service, both consoles (Serial + VGA), and every EC2 instance type (although I'm not sure if FreeBSD has drivers to make use of the FPGA or GPU hardware on those instances).
+The current statusThe latest FreeBSD release (13.0) supports: IPv6, Enhanced Networking (both generations), Amazon Elastic File System, Amazon Time Sync Service, both consoles (Serial + VGA), and every EC2 instance type except arm64 "bare metal" (although I'm not sure if FreeBSD has drivers to make use of the FPGA or GPU hardware on those instances).

 When a FreeBSD/EC2 instance first launches, it uses configinit to perform any desired configuration based on user-data scripts, and then (unless configinit is used to change this) resizes its root filesystem to fit the provided root disk, downloads and installs critical updates, sets up the ec2-user user for SSH access, and prints SSH host keys to the consoles.